-An overview of research is given on the website of each research group.
-Materials introducing the research groups will be delivered to students before we conduct a survey of their allocation preferences.
-Students are also permitted to visit each research group at any time in order to learn about the situation in the group directly from the faculty members and students.
+An overview of research is given on the website of each laboratory.
+Materials introducing the laboratories will be delivered to students before we conduct a survey of their allocation preferences.
+Students are also permitted to visit each laboratory at any time in order to learn about the situation in the laboratory directly from the faculty members and students.
 Additionally, the lecture in "Advanced Chemistry" that is given in the third year helps students understand various aspects of the research.

-\ Refer to the relationship between evaluation items and class subjects described in Attachment 3.
+^{} Refer to the relationship between evaluation items and class subjects described in Attachment 3.

-\ Refer to the curriculum map in Attachment 4.
+^{} Refer to the curriculum map in Attachment 4.